Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --role-name CruddurServiceExecutionRole \
   --policy-document file://aws/policies/cloudwatch-fullaccess-policy.json
 ```
-OR you can also do this
+OR you can also do this(if you dont want to create the JSON policy document THEN attach it to the file).
 ```
 aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/CloudWatchFullAccess --role-name CruddurServiceExecutionRole
 ```

-### Step 8: Create a Sessions Manager role and attach a policy
+### Step 8: Create a CruddurTaskRole and attach a Sessions Manager policy
 - In policies, create a task role, ```CruddurTaskRole``` [aws/policies/service-assume-role-ssm-task-policy.json]() and run the following in the terminal to create the role:
 ```
 aws iam create-role \